canonical/ubuntu-for-developers-docs/docs/howto/go-use.md

 go run .
 ```

-This should output:
+This outputs:

 ```none
 Hey Go!
 ```

-## Go tooling
+## Improving Go code with the help of tooling

-The default Go installation includes several useful tools,
-including tools for formatting (`gofmt`) and vetting (`go vet`) code.
+Go's built-in tooling, including `go vet` and `gofmt`, can be used to debug and format code.
+Delve is recommended for advanced debugging.

+### Go vet and gofmt

-In the same directory where you initialised the module,
+1. In the same directory where you initialised the module,
 delete `heygo.go` and replace it with a new file, `heygoV2.go`:

 ```{code-block} go